 - Factory cell automation, including assembly line devices that communicate with control units with high reliability and low latency to support critical functions.
 Industrial facilities are expected to be among the biggest users of private 5G networks that are more secure and reliable.

-- Stadium networks that offer audiences a blend of physical and virtual experiences during concerts and sporting events, and allow crowd sourcing.
+- Smart venues and stadium networks that offer audiences a blend of physical and virtual experiences during concerts and sporting events, and allow crowd sourcing.

 Making IoE Governance Easier